-Regardless of who woks on your matter, they will be supervised by Emma Bell.
+Regardless of who woks on your matter, they will be supervised by Stephen Walker.

 Diane qualified as a solicitor in 1985 and specialises in estate and succession planning, trusts and care home fee planning.
 Diane is a member of the Society of Trust and Estate Practitioners (STEP).

 Ellie-May is a chartered legal executive.
 She works in the wealth management department, specialising in wills, trust matters, obtaining grants of probate and administering estates.
 Ellie-May is the perfect combination of professionalism, knowledge and approachability.
 She unravels complex situations and makes the process clear.
 She builds strong client relationships understanding that whether making a will or LPA, administering an estate of a loved one or assisting an attorney with their duties, a sympathetic yet certain approach is central to completing matters effectively.

 India joins us as a para-legal but is training for a legal executive qualification.
 She specialises in complex Wills and Lasting Powers of Attorney.

 All qualified solicitors charge £276 (£230 plus VAT £46) per hour.
 Other named fee earners charge £234 (£195 plus VAT £39) per hour.

 If you would like to talk to a member of the department